euphonie/study-notes/Other/ICU Certification/General Policies.md

 	- Alternatives: ICU provided trac, track with counts or can count verbally.
 Otherwise, the team is disqualified
 - If there are concerns, a Challenge Form is issued after performing. $100 in fees.
 - Teams need a responsible adult to track the music
-- Teams must provide own CD or MP3 device.
+- Teams must provide own CD or MP3 device in good conditions.
 Smartphone is not recommended.
+- Disney themes or Disney resembling costumes are not allowed.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjk2NjE0OTcxXX0=
+eyJoaXN0b3J5IjpbMTY5MDM1MzIzMV19
 -->